 Over the past 25 years, consumption of domestic liquors in Colombia has decreased by 56%.
 This is mostly attributed to increased competition from international spirits makers.

-Each state in Colombia (or department, as they're called) has its own monopoly on liquor production and distribution.
+Each Colombian state (or department, as they're called) has its own monopoly on liquor production and distribution.
 They rely heavily on profits from their booze business to finance public health care.

 Because every Colombian state has its own monopoly on liquor production and distribution, it can be nearly impossible to find aguardiente brands from other parts of the country than the one you are in.

-In fact, if you bring a bottle of Nectar aguardiente from Bogotá to Medellín you risk in being confiscated from you for being contraband.
+In fact, if you bring a bottle of Nectar aguardiente from Bogota to Medellin you risk it being confiscated from you for being contraband.

 This variety across departments is decreasing, however.
 Due to declines in sales, only six of the nineteen original state-run liquor manufacturers remain, so there is more cross-state-border trade than ever.

-Aguardiente is made with pure alcohol, so it doesn't have any complex tastes or compounds that get better with age.
-Unless other ingredients are added, like saffron in aguardiente amarillo for example, all that separates one Colombian aguardiente from the other is how much sugar and anise is added.
-It’s basically an alcoholic version Kool-Aid.
-That’s why there’s no such thing as an aguardiente connoisseur.
+It doesn't have complex tastes or compounds that get better with age like other alcohols like rum and whiskey.
+This means that unless other ingredients are added, like saffron in aguardiente amarillo for example, all that separates one Colombian aguardiente from the other is how much sugar and anise is added.

 To determine if any Colombian aguardiente is better than the others, we assembled seven different brands and did a blind taste test.
 We also threw in the French anise-flavored liquor, pastis, to see if our tasters could tell the difference.